ArtemGrom/online_shop/README.md

 # Online shop
 This is a prototipe of a online shop.
 - view the product;
+- add product on the cart;
-- storing data about the product in the bucket in the seccion.
+- storing data about the product in the bucket in the session.
+- update quantity in the cart;
+- display price and quantity about all products in the cart;
+- registration of orders;